 Your personal resolve to keep up that workout routine might be fading, but it’s never too late to make achievable resolutions for your small business!
-January is still an excellent time to review your progress in the previous year, and think about what goals you want to achieve in the coming year.
+Anytime is an excellent time to review your progress in the previous year, and think about what goals you want to achieve in the coming years.

-Emily Coltman FCA, chief accountant at award-winning accounting software FreeAgent, suggests six straightforward resolutions to help your small businesses bloom in 2018.
+Emily Coltman FCA, chief accountant at award-winning accounting software FreeAgent, suggests six straightforward resolutions to help your small businesses bloom in 2018 and beyond.

 As well as being scientifically shown to improve your memory, there’s something about physically writing down your goals that makes you much more focused on them.
 Even if they’re very broad goals like expanding your client list, aim high and make a note of some achievements you’d love to make this year.
 You might even want to pin your resolutions up somewhere in sight to help you keep committed to them all year round.